emahuni/sails-hook-et-polymorphic-orm/README.md

 // } ]
 ```

+Clean and intuitive.
 Remember the `via:"affiliated"` part in the House and Person models? that's what you are getting there as the aggregate key.

 You can find a complete hook example in the [test folder](https://github.com/emahuni/sails-hook-et-polymorphic-orm/tree/master/test/).

 ## API:

+### findPolyPop ()
+### findOnePolyPop ()
+### streamPolyPop ()

-All methods are wrappers of their waterline counterparts; they have the same signature.
+All these methods are wrappers of their waterline counterparts; they have the same signatures.

+The only huge difference is the aggregating method `bundlePolyPopData`:

+### bundlePolyPopData (records)
+it only takes 1 argument; the record(s) that have possible polymorphic data that need aggregation.

-The only huge difference is the aggregating method `bundlePolyPopData` that is required at the end of each query to aggregate polymorphic records.
+It is required at the end of each query to aggregate polymorphic records.
 This cleans up the returned records and aggregates them into the polymorphic attribute such as `affiliated` in the above example.
 I couldn't figure a way to internalise it without modifying waterline.
 If this get intergrated into waterline that part should happen within populate.

-### bundlePolyPopData (records)
-it only takes 1 argument; the record(s) that have possible polymorphic data that needs aggregation.

 ## Development